 The line between vanity and self-esteem is a thin one – though few men could be accused of particularly vainglorious behaviour in wanting to reverse genetic hairloss.
 Men frequently comment upon how their sense of masculinity is dented when they start to lose their hair and many quite rightly wish to change this.

-Hair thinning in men can usually be effectively addressed with a tailored hair loss treatment course which will typically make use of two clinically-proven drugs – finasteride 1mg and minoxidil – which, when used in combination, are able to inhibit production of the hormone dihydrotestosterone, or DHT.
+Hair thinning in men can usually be effectively addressed with a tailored hair loss treatment course which will typically make use of two clinically-proven drugs – finasteride 1mg and minoxidil – which, when used alone or in combination, are known to encourage hair growth and inhibit production of the hormone dihydrotestosterone, or DHT.
 This testosterone by-product causes gradually thinning hair and/or a receding hairline in men with an active genetic predisposition.
-The treatment can also encourage new hair regrowth.

 Despite being 71 years of age – over the recommended upper age limit for which it is medically suitable – Donald Trump is understood to use finasteride 1mg after his doctor revealed this information to the press.
-Whether or not he also uses high strength minoxidil is unknown, though Belgravia’s specialists find that the best results tend to occur when these drugs are used in tandem.
+Whether or not he also uses high strength minoxidil – the only other MHRA licensed and FDA approved male hair loss treatment – is unknown.

 Men today would likely find it hard to track down an abundance of surgeons willing to perform a scalp reduction operation to treat hair loss – partly because of the proven efficacy of modern drugs and also because hair transplant techniques (which are very different to scalp reductions) have vastly improved over the past few decades.

-Additionally, all flap surgery really does is change the placement of the hairline; as with a hair transplant operation, it would also need an ongoing course of male pattern hair loss treatment to help in preventing baldness.
+Additionally, all flap surgery really does is change the placement of the hairline; as with a hair transplant operation, where the person has an active case of androgenetic alopecia, an ongoing course of male pattern hair loss treatment would also be necessary to help in preventing baldness.